dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ### LM_STATISTICS_POSTAL_CODE

-Localizes barcodes by groups of connected blocks and lines.This is optimized for postal codes.
-This mode has the following arguments for further cuztomization.
+Localizes barcodes by statistics, connected blocks and straight lines.
+This is optimized for postal codes.

 **Available Mode Arguments:**